 With only a few exceptions, most of the main places to visit on our Phnom Penh travel itinerary are in the central district of Doun Penh.
 This includes the major downtown areas, the Royal Palaces, and the city’s French Quarter.
 Only the Russian Market, Kingdom Breweries, and landmarks associated with the Khmer Rouge are beyond this central district.
 By visiting the spots further out you’ll get a better idea of what Phnom Penh is really like.

-However, before we get to our Phnom Penh itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Phnom Penh itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Now it’s time to get into the best places to visit in Phnom Penh so you know precisely what to do with your 2 days in Phnom Penh.